History of Sex in Cinema:

 This stark, unrated erotic, arthouse drama from writer/director Julia Leigh (her debut film) was based upon a 1961 Japanese novella (The House of the Sleeping Beauties), although with a reversed viewpoint.
 The film highlighted the practice of somnophilia - the arousal or stimulation of sexual urges via the presence of an absolutely submissive individual - a sleeping or unconscious person.

 At first, she was hired to offer silver-service waitress-hosting at a formal dinner party, under the supervision of madam Clara (Rachael Blake).
 She wore white lingerie and worked with her breasts' nipples barely visible and peeking above her white bra, alongside other older female workers who wore black, breast-baring, cut-out bras.
-During her first evening of waitressing, Lucy was instructed to wear lipstick with the color matching her labia.
+During her first evening of waitressing when she assumed the name of Sara, Lucy was instructed to wear lipstick with the color matching her labia.
 She and the others served caviar, quail and truffles to guests at a black-tie private dinner.

 In the conclusion of the film, she had become curious about what actually occurred while she was asleep, so she surreptitiously brought a camera with her to record what was happening.
 As the film ended, her male sleep partner intentionally overdosed on the tea mixture and died lying next to her.
 When she awoke, she began screaming.